 The Neighborhood Developers is thrilled to announce that the Massachusetts Department of Housing and Community Development (DHCD) has approved funding for 51 new homes to be built at 571 Revere Street.
 DHCD's approval allows TND to plan a construction start in summer 2019.
 DHCD provides crucial state funding that will facilitate affordable rents for families.

-TND wants to thank DHCD for its approval and the following partners for their early and integral support for the development: The North Suburban Consortium's HOME Program, The City of Revere, The Life Initiative, LISC Boston and the Community Economic Development Assistance Corporation.
+TND wants to thank DHCD for its approval and the following partners for their early and integral support for the development: The City of Revere, The Malden Redevelopment Authority’s HOME Program, MassHousing’s Workforce Housing Fund The Life Initiative, LISC Boston and the Community Economic Development Assistance Corporation.

 You can read the Revere Journal's coverage of the news here.